Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Tomography

 \subsection{Tomographic strategy}

 We optimize the extraction of the tomographic WL signal by investigating the correlation between redshift bins (\citealp{Martinet+21a, Castiblanco:2024xnd}).
-Starting from 5 equi-populated tomographic slices, we generate shear maps for all possible combinations of redshift bins, ranging from single bins ($z_i$, with $i \in [1,5]$) to quadruplets ($z_i \cup z_j \cup z_k \cup z_l$, with $i,j,k,l \in [1,5]$), resulting in a total of 30 tomographic shear maps.
+Starting from five equi-populated tomographic slices, we generate shear maps for all possible combinations of redshift bins, ranging from single bins ($z_i$, with $i \in [1,5]$) to quadruplets ($z_i \cup z_j \cup z_k \cup z_l$, with $i,j,k,l \in [1,5]$), resulting in a total of 30 tomographic shear maps.

 When extending the tomographic approach from single to combined bins, some of the cosmological information contained in the resulting 30 shear maps becomes redundant (\citealp{Martinet+21a}), unnecessarily increasing the uncertainty in the covariance.
-We thus apply an iterative algorithm to determine the minimum number of redshift bins required to extract most of the cosmological information.
+We thus apply a greedy \citep{greedy_book} algorithm to determine the minimum number of redshift bins required to extract most of the cosmological information.
+At each iteration, the algorithm selects the locally optimal choice, ultimately yielding heuristic solutions that closely approximate the global optimum.
 In the initial step, we compute the Fisher forecast for each of the 31 redshift bins (non-tomographic, single bins, and combined bins) and select the bin that provides the highest ($\sigma_{8}$, $w_{0}$) FoM.
-We then iteratively select the tomographic bin that maximizes the FoM of the concatenated DV.
+We then iteratively selected the tomographic bin combinations that maximize the FoM of the DV formed by concatenating it with all previously selected z-bins.
 This approach is equivalent to iteratively excluding the tomographic bins that provide the least contribution to the eigenvectors of the inverse data covariance matrix.
-To reduce the size of the final DV and avoid the inclusion of redundant redshift slices, we set a $1\%$ threshold on the minimum FoM improvement required at each iteration for a tomographic bin to be included. \inlinecomment{\SP{This 1\% threshold is clearly lower than the ill-conditioning precision, does it have an impact on the results ?} \filippo{We discuss and interpret the ordering of the selected z-bins only for the first 4 iterations, when the gain is $\geq$ than the ill-conditioning uncertainty.
-The following selections are not interpretable.
-The 1\% threshold, however, implies a cut on the optimal tomographic DV resulting in an almost constant (across stats and configurations) $[7, 9]\%$ loss with respect to the full tomography.
-This global loss is comparable to the ill-conditioning uncertainty and should be robust.}}
+To reduce the size of the final DV and avoid the inclusion of redundant redshift slices, we set a $1\%$ threshold on the minimum FoM improvement required at each iteration for a tomographic bin to be included.
+In this work, we adopt the output of the greedy algorithm as our optimal tomographic DVs, discarding any redshift slices that improve the ($\sigma_{8}$, $w_{0}$) FoM by less than $1\%$ relative to the cumulative signal of the more informative bins.